-Camera placement will be guided by the underlying purpose or strategy associated with the overall video surveillance plan.
-As appropriate, the Chief of Police or the authorized designee should confer with other affected City divisions and designated community groups when evaluating camera placement.
-Environmental factors, including lighting, location of buildings, presence of vegetation or other obstructions, should also be evaluated when determining placement.
+Camera placement will be guided by the underlying purpose or strategy associated with the overall video security plan.
+As appropriate, the Chief of Police should confer with other affected City divisions and designated community groups when evaluating camera placement.
+Environmental factors, including lighting, location of buildings, presence of vegetation, or other obstructions, should also be evaluated when determining placement.

+The cameras shall only record video images and not sound.
 Recorded images may be used for a variety of purposes, including criminal investigations and monitoring of activity around high-value or high-threat areas.
-The public video surveillance system may be useful for the following purposes:
+The public video security system may be useful for the following purposes:

-- (a) To prevent, deter and identify criminal activity. - (b) To target identified areas of gang and narcotics complaints or activity. - (c) To respond to critical incidents. - (d) To assist in identifying, apprehending and prosecuting offenders. - To document officer and offender conduct during interactions to safeguard the rights of the public and officers - (f) To augment resources in a cost-effective manner. - (g) To monitor pedestrian and vehicle traffic activity.
+- (a) To prevent, deter, and identify criminal activity. - (b) To target identified areas of gang and narcotics complaints or activity. - (c) To respond to critical incidents. - (d) To assist in identifying, apprehending, and prosecuting offenders. - (e) To document officer and offender conduct during interactions to safeguard the rights of the public and officers. - (f) To augment resources in a cost-effective manner. - (g) To monitor pedestrian and vehicle traffic activity.

 Images from each camera should be recorded in a manner consistent with the underlying purpose of the particular camera.
 Images should be transmitted to monitors installed in the Watch Commander's office and Communications Bureau.
 When activity warranting further investigation is reported or detected at any camera location, the available information should be provided to responding officers in a timely manner.
-The Watch Commander or trained Communications Bureau personnel are authorized to adjust the cameras to more effectively view a particular area for any legitimate public safety purpose.
+The Watch Commander or trained personnel in Communications Bureau are authorized to adjust the cameras to more effectively view a particular area for any legitimate public safety purpose.

-The Chief of Police may authorize video feeds from the public safety video surveillance system to be forwarded to a specified location for monitoring by other than police personnel, such as allied government agencies, road or traffic crews, or fire or emergency operations personnel.
+The Chief of Police may authorize video feeds from the public safety video security system to be forwarded to a specified location for monitoring by other than police personnel, such as allied government agencies, road or traffic crews, or fire or emergency operations personnel.

-Unauthorized recording, viewing, reproduction, dissemination or retention is prohibited.
+Unauthorized recording, viewing, reproduction, dissemination, or retention is prohibited.